vishalanarase/vishalanarase.github.io/_posts/2025-01-10-docker-05-the-heart-of-navigation.md

 Docker containers are the heartbeat of modern application development.
 They provide a lightweight, efficient, and portable way to package and run applications.
 By mastering container lifecycles, management, and isolation, you’ll be well-equipped to harness their full potential.

-In the next post, we’ll explore [Docker Volumes and Networks: Mapping Your Route](#) to understand how to manage persistent data and connect containers.
+In the next post, we’ll explore [Docker Volumes : Persisting Data](https://vishalanarase.github.io/posts/docker-06-persisting-data/) to understand how to manage persistent data and connect containers.
 Stay tuned, and happy docking! 🚢

 ---